EventumAI/stellar_workshop3_public/workbook/workshop5/workshop5.md

 ## 🚀 Ready to Continue?

-Now that your environment is verified, let's begin the workshop!
+Now that your environment is verified, choose your learning path:

-### Next Steps
+### Path 1: Step-by-Step Learning (Recommended)

-Switch to branch `workshop5-1` to start learning about AI-assisted testing:
+Follow the workshop sequentially to build understanding:

 ```bash
 git checkout workshop5-1